SadilKhan/sadil/content/projects/_index.md

     show_sidebar_adunit: false # show ad container
 ---

 ** No content for the project index.
-This file provides front matter for the blog including the layout and boolean options. **
+This file provides front matter for the project including the layout and boolean options. **